Learn to sail: Sailing license, basics & costs 2026

 Honest answer: Not for everyone.
 But absolutely for these people:

-- Travelers seeking freedom: With a sailing license you can charter a yacht in Croatia, Greece, Thailand or the Caribbean and be completely independent.
+- For travelers seeking freedom: With a sailing license, you can charter a yacht in Croatia, Greece, Thailand or the Caribbean and be completely independent.

 - Content Creator: The perspectives from a sailboat are unique — and drone footage of your own yacht in a secluded bay is content gold.